Molione (mythology)

-In Greek mythology, Molione (Ancient Greek: Μολιόνης) or Moline (Μολίνη) was a member of the Aetolian royal family.
+In Greek mythology, Molione (Μολιόνη) or Moline (Μολίνη) was a member of the Aetolian royal family.

 Family

 Moline was the daughter of Molus of Aetolia.
 She became the mother of the Molionides (Eurytus and Cteatus) either by King Actor of Elis or by Poseidon.
 Her sons were born with their bodies grown together.

 Mythology

 When the Molionides were murdered in an ambush by the hero Heracles, Moline devoted herself in detecting the unknown slayer.
 When she discovered him, the Eleans demanded satisfaction for the crime from the Argives, especially King Eurystheus, for at the time Heracles had his home at Tiryns.
 When the Argives refused them satisfaction (Eurystheus disclaimed responsibility for the misdeeds of Heracles whom he had banished), the Eleans as an alternative pressed the Corinthians entirely to exclude the Argive people from the Isthmian games.
 When they failed in this also, Moline is said to have laid curses on her countrymen, should they refuse to boycott the Isthmian festival.
 The curses of Moline are respected right down to the present day, and no athlete of Elis is wont to compete in the Isthmian games.